Exercises to treat sciatica

-Targeted exercises, along with correct stretching techniques, can be a great way to treat sciatica pain without surgery.
+Targeted exercises, along with correct stretching techniques, can be a great way to treat sciatica pain nonsurgically.

-It may seem counterintuitive that rest can actually make sciatica pain worse, while exercises and staying active may help relieve pain, but it’s true.
-Bed rest stiffens the back even further, increasing (or at least maintaining) the compression of the sciatic nerve.
-On the other hand, low-impact exercises can strengthen the weakened back, increase flexibility and mobility, and help reduce the inflammation of the sciatic nerve.
+While periods of rest can be helpful, an overly sedentary lifestyle can potentially worsen sciatica and other spine conditions.
+Bed rest can stiffen the back and potentially worsen compression of the sciatic nerve.
+In contrast, low-impact exercises can strengthen the weakened back, increase flexibility and mobility and help reduce inflammation of the sciatic nerve.

-You should always consult a physician before trying any exercises to treat sciatica, as certain exercises can make the condition worse.
+You should always consult a doctor before trying any exercises to treat sciatica, as certain exercises can make the condition worse.

-The term “sciatica” refers to the series of pain and symptoms that develop from the compression of the sciatic nerve — most often by a herniated or bulging disc.
+The term sciatica refers to the series of pain and symptoms that develop from the compression of the sciatic nerve, often by a herniated or bulging disc.

 This condition can extend from the back and into the legs and feet, and can be the source of a variety of pain-related symptoms, such as: